 Keeping cool in hot weather is something that here in the UK we don’t have to worry about all year round, but to me it seems like every year when summer arrives I’m amazed at how hot it is and have to remind myself of all the things we can do to stay cool.
 This summer we’re in our new house, our last flat got really cold in winter as it had three sides open to the elements, whereas this house is terraced so we get warmth from either side.
 We’ve just had the loft fully insulated too.
-This means that it can get rather warm especially on the days when the temperature reaches over 25 degrees!
+This means that it can get rather warm especially on the days when the temperature reaches over 25 degrees, the air conditioning benefits would be amazing if we could have that installed!

 So here a few tips that I have tried and tested to keep you and your home cool during a heatwave.